XenithMusic/DFScript-requests/README.md

 - Post Requests

 # DFScript
 DFScript is a mod created for DiamondFire to allow scripting on the client.
-This mod is a seperation and improvement from the shutdown mod [CodeUtilities](https://github.com/CodeUtilities/CodeUtilities).
+This mod is a separation and improvement from the shutdown mod [CodeUtilities](https://github.com/CodeUtilities/CodeUtilities).

 - You can download DFScript from its [Github page](https://github.com/DFOnline/DFScript/releases/latest), or its [Modrinth page](https://modrinth.com/mod/dfscript).
 - You can report issues on [the issues tab](https://github.com/DFOnline/DFScript/issues)